developmentseed/osm-seed/osm-seed/README.md

+### Use Published Helm Chart

+The recommended way to install osm-seed is to use the published Helm chart, rather than forking this repository.
+You can see a minimal example and basic instructions to do this at: https://github.com/developmentseed/osm-seed-deploy

+The below instructions are still useful reading if you are using Helm and Kubernetes for the first time, and can still be used to develop locally.
+For any real-world installs, we now highly recommend using the public Helm Chart to make it easier to manage custom changes, etc.

 ## Helm Chart configuration

 The `osm-seed` folder contains the `Helm` Chart to easily deploy osm-seed to a Kubernetes cluster.
 For more about helm, see https://helm.sh